Carnsore Lifeboat Station

 Carnsore Lifeboat Station was located at the small harbour at Carna, near the village of Carne, Wexford, approximately 4 km north of Carnsore Point and 8 km south of Rosslare Harbour, on the south east tip of Ireland.

-Carnsore lifeboat station was first established in 1859 by the Royal National Lifeboat Institution (RNLI).
+A lifeboat station was first established at Carna in 1859, by the Royal National Lifeboat Institution (RNLI).

 After 38 years in operation, Carnsore Lifeboat Station was closed in 1897.